Santorini is one of the most famous Greek islands known, mostly, as a romantic summer destination.

 BUUUT, not many locals respect or cares if other respect this rule or not.
 In case you happen to forget your mask, most likely nobody is gonna say anything about it.

-As for the return to your country from Santorini – in case your home country requires negative rapid test, you can do one in almost any pharmacy in Santorini for a fee of 20 eur (result in 5 minutes).
+As for the return to your country from Santorini you can do a quick test.
+Almost any pharmacy in Santorini do it.
+Price is about 20 eur (result in 5 minutes).

 **For more information about the current entry protocol to Greece – visit the official government web page – Protocol for Arrivals in Greece – travel.gov.gr